sarman03/staking-contract/README.md

 **Problem**: Wallet won't connect
 - **Solution**: Refresh page, ensure MetaMask is unlocked, try a different wallet
+- **Solution**: Make sure Sepolia network is added to MetaMask

+### Verification Issues

+**Problem**: Contract verification failing
+- **Solution**: Ensure you have ETHERSCAN_API_KEY in your `.env` file
+- **Solution**: Wait a few minutes after deployment before verifying

 ## Security Notes

 ⚠️ **This is for testing only!**

-- Uses local Hardhat network with test ETH
+- Uses Sepolia testnet with test ETH (no real value)
 - MockToken can be minted by anyone (intentional for testing)
-- Never use these contracts on mainnet without security audit
+- Never use these contracts on mainnet without a professional security audit
-- Private keys from Hardhat are public - never send real funds to these addresses
+- Keep your private keys secure - never share them or commit them to Git
+- Test ETH has no real value, but still keep your keys safe as practice

 ## Advanced Configuration